Velocidex/velociraptor-docs/content/blog/2024/2024-09-10-release-notes-0.73/_index.md

 #### Column re-ordering

 Column ordering usually depends on the VQL query that produces the table.
-However it is sometimes easier to reorder columns on an ad-hoc basis.
+However it is sometimes easier to reorder columns on an adhoc basis.

 You can now reorder columns by dragging the column header and dropping